Born On: April 23, 1898

 Career: Bengali Novelist

 Tarashankar Bandopadhyay's name features in the famous trio of Bandopadhyay's along with Bibhutibhushan Bandopadhyay and Manik Bandopadhya.
 He is a universal favourite among Bengali readers.
-There is a famous television series called 'Byomkesh Bakshi' based on a sleuth's character created by Tarashankar Bandopadhyay and his murder mysteries are a favourite among the younger generation.
+He was a prolific writer and wrote 65 novels, 53-story-books, 12 plays, 4 essay-books, 4 autobiographies and 2 travel stories.
 Tarashankar was awarded the Rabindra Puraskar, Sahitya Akademi Award, Jnanpith Award and the Padma Bhushan for his celebrated novels like Arogyaniketan, Dhatridebta, Kalindi, Panchagram, Ganadebata, Kabi, Raskali and Hansulibaker Upakatha.
 One of the most important aspects of his writings was his experimentation of human relationships which brought out the truth restricted by the conservatism and hypocrisy of the then society.

 Tarashankar Bandopadhyay was born at Labpur, Birbhum district, West Bengal to Haridas Bandyopadhyay and Prabhabati Debi.
 He cleared the Matriculation examination in 1916 and took admission in the intermediate class at the prestigious St. Xavier's College, Calcutta.
 While studying there, he joined the non-cooperation movement.
 He was jailed for a year in 1930, and after his release in 1931, he devoted himself to literature and social work.
 He worked diligently among the people of his village during natural calamities and epidemics.
 His love for the poor and the helpless is reflected in his short stories and novels.
 He defied social norms of those times and mixed freely with the so-called lower classes of dom, bagdi, sadgop, and bauri.
 He married Uma Shashi Debi and they had two sons Sanat and Sarit and two daughters who were named Ganga and Bani.